 Germany’s banking sector: Facts & Figures

-The economy in Germany is in a moderate upswing with annual growth rates of around 1.5%-1.75%.
+The economy in Germany is in a comparatively good shape with annual growth rates of around 1.8%.
 The growth is driven – among other things – by favourable developments on the labour market (unemployment has fallen to its lowest level for 25 years).
 A clear weakness in the economic picture is investment.
-Investment in machinery and equipment, especially, is suffering from comparatively weak performance.
+However, there are some indications that investment in machinery and equipment will gain momentum in the course of 2017.

 Germany’s banking system comprises three pillars — private commercial banks, public-sector banks, and cooperative banks — distinguished by the legal form and ownership structure.

-The private-owned commercial banks represent the largest segment by assets, accounting for 39% of total assets in the banking system.
-An important feature of the private banks is that they compete keenly not only with banks in other sectors of the industry, but also among themselves.
+The private-owned commercial banks represent the largest segment by assets, accounting for 40% of total assets in the banking system.
 The private banks play a key role for the German export economy, they are involved in 80% of German exports and maintain almost three quarters of the German banking industry’s foreign network.

-The public banking sector comprises savings banks (Sparkassen), Landesbanken, and DekaBank which acts as the central asset manager of the Savings Banks Finance Group, representing 27% of total banks’ assets.
-There are currently 413 savings banks.
-They are normally organised as publiclaw corporations with local governments as their guarantors/owners.
+The public banking sector comprises savings banks (Sparkassen), Landesbanken, and DekaBank, which acts as the central asset manager of the Savings Banks Finance Group, representing 26% of total banks’ assets.
+There are currently 403 savings banks.
+They are normally organised as public-law corporations with local governments as their guarantors/owners.
 Their business is limited to the area controlled by their local government owners.
 Other than this regional focus, their business does not differ in any way from that of the private commercial banks.
 As a result of the so-called regional principle, savings banks do not compete with one another.

-The cooperative sector consists of around 1,000 cooperative banks (Volks- und Raiffeisenbanken) and one central cooperative bank (DZ Bank AG).
-It accounts for 52% of institutions by number and 14% of total bank assets.
+The cooperative sector consists of around 970 cooperative banks (Volks- und Raiffeisenbanken) and one central cooperative bank (DZ Bank AG).
+It accounts for 52% of institutions by number and 17% of total bank assets.
 The cooperative banks are owned by their members, who are usually their depositors and borrowers as well.
-By virtue of their legal form, cooperative banks have a mandate to support their members, who represent about half of their customers.
-But cooperative banks also provide banking services to the general public.
+By virtue of their legal form, cooperative banks have a mandate to support their members, who represent about half of their customers but cooperative banks also provide banking services to the general public.
 Like the savings banks, cooperative banks have a regional focus and are subject to the regional principle.